DestinationSR/IRSdiagnosis/README.md

 # IRSdiagnosis
-MATLAB codes for implementing the diagnostic techniques in "Diagnosis of Intelligent Reflecting Surface Enhanced Millimeter-wave Communication Systems".
+MATLAB codes for implementing the diagnostic techniques in "Diagnosis of Intelligent Reflecting Surface in Millimeter-wave Communication Systems".

+(Original article available at https://arxiv.org/abs/2101.03792)

 Main functions: